 Action no. What we will do (The points below are either in draft, in planning and not agreed or possibilities) How will we do it: How will we monitor improvement (indicators of improvement)?
 How much will it cost (New Burdens funding or otherwise)?
 When are we planning to do it?
 9 Increase in refuge capacity Accommodation protocol Endorsement by all districts Resource intensive but unlikely Year 1 Draft protocol by improving access to permanent that prioritises the need for move-on accommodation for victim- and housing providers to impact on funding as such.
 Year 2 Endorsement and implementation accommodation. survivors of DA.
-Year 3 Monitoring: • decrease in length of stay • increase moveon specifically to social housing.
-Improve engagement wi th victim-survivors of DA Page Raise awareness of DA across the county through sustained and consistent DA messaging.
+Year 3 Monitoring: decrease in length of stay increase move- on specifically to social housing.
+Improve engagement wi th victim-survivors of DA 1 10 Raise awareness of DA across the county through sustained and consistent DA messaging.
 Develop a comprehensive, targeted, rolling communications and marketing plan as part of the DASVG strategy.
 Our community is aware of DA, its impact and where to seek help and rejects social acceptance of DA.
 Zero cost - linkage and join up with OPCC, LHAs, Community providers and NCC.
 Years 1-3.
-41 Better understand people's experience (inc. those with protected characteristics, NRPF, male & children as victim-survivors) of accessing/using DA support services & safe accommodation in Norfolk.
+11 Better understand people's experience (inc. those with protected characteristics, NRPF, male & children as victim-survivors) of accessing/using DA support services & safe accommodation in Norfolk.
 Develop a victim-survivor engagement framework that can help shape and co-produce new services, improve existing services and such engagement is sustained.
-Commission an investigative piece of work that focused on hearing the voices of victimsurvivors (Experts by Experience Group). £30,000 New Burden's Funding. and Year 1. g exercise by 5.1.22 esigned and co- ar 2.
-Improve the quality of supp port and safe accommodat ion 12 Housing providers and district housing teams to gain DAHA accreditation status.
+Commission an investigative piece of work that focused on hearing the voices of victim- survivors (Experts by Experience Group). £30,000 New Burden's Funding. and Year 1. exercise by 5.1.22 esigned and co- r 2.
+Improve the quality of supp 12 Housing providers and district housing teams to gain DAHA accreditation status.
 Positive engagement and commitment to a grant agreement that supports partners to achieve affiliation/accreditation.
 The Domestic Abuse Housing Alliance who undertakes the process monitoring improvements made.
 New Burden's Funding approximately £91,000 to fund up to March 2024.
-Standing Tog that partners
+Standing Toge that partners h commit to the process vards